h3xx/nodadventure/doc/notes/SCRIPT.md

 You look at the nightstand and see a picture of yourself holding a red herring.

+You try the door, but it's locked.
+You look in the bathroom and find a towel.
-You search around the room for clues, but only find your toothbrush and a bottle of aspirin.
+You search around the room, but only find your toothbrush and a bottle of aspirin.
 You search your luggage but only find some

 FIXME

 While you're sitting on the bed trying to remember where you were before here, the light on the nightstand goes out with an audible pop.
+Then the hotel door opens.

 <!-- vi: ft=markdown spell
 -->